Fractured Magic: Chapter Twenty-Eight

 “I’m not lying!”
 Roman said.

 “I sometimes can, I sometimes can’t.
 It depends on why they’re lying.
-But if Roman’s lying, I can’t tell,” Thea said, still staring over at where Eresh and the security team were working.
+But if Roman’s lying, I can’t tell,” Thea said, staring over at where Eresh and the security team were working.

 Leandros sighed.
 “Fine.
-What did you get from the security team?”
+And the security team?”

 “They do want to hurt someone,” Thea said, turning her attention back to Leandros.
 Her gaze slid, then, over to Roman.
 “For now, Your Highness, it’s not you.”

-Leandros blew out a slow breath.
+Leandros drew in a sharp breath.
 To Roman, fervent and emphatic, he said, “Be careful.”
-And with that, he was gone, rejoining Eresh and Evelyne.
+And with that, he was also gone, rejoining Eresh and Evelyne.
+As soon as he was out of earshot, Thea asked, “So what’s the story?”

 “Story?”
 Roman asked.